Antony-Berlin/DAR-Inference-Application/Frontend-Tutorial.md

-Here is the guide with explanations for each step added:

----

-# SAP CAP Java Application Development Guide
+# SAP CAP Java Application Development Guide - Frontend

 ## Introduction
 This guide walks you through the steps to develop an SAP CAP (Cloud Application Programming) Java application that calls a DAR Model for inference using OAuth 2.0 authentication.